 Liberty Bank TV ad with Peter Graves.
 Store getting increased regional recognition.

 First “Bob & Ed” TV commercial starts airing.
 Corny and humorous – those “Vidler boys” achieve celebrity status in Western New York.
+Cousin Cliff DeFlyer joins business and becomes 3rd generation of family at the store.

 Ed’s daughter, Beverly, joins business.
 Acquire “electric” building.
 Store gets national recognition with stories in Business Week and Martha Stewart’s Living